 He was then offered wine mixed with myrrh to drink in order to ease His pain and suffering (Mark 15:23).
 Psalms 69:21) However, Jesus refused it as He came to bear all of our pain and suffering!
 (Isaiah 53:3,4) Jesus went all the way for us, have we gone all the way for Him?
 Selah.
 He was then crucified by being nailed to a wooden cross at 9:00 AM.
 (Mark 15:25 – the third hour of Jewish time).
 These nails represented our sin – it was our sin that affixed Jesus to the cross!
 These nails pierced His body and would leave indelible scars that in a manner of speaking recorded our names on the palms of His hands (Isaiah 49:16.
 John 20:25-27)

-At 9:00 AM on the 14th of Nisan (Numbers 28:16), in the temple a Passover lamb was led up the steps to the altar and tied there.
+At 9:00 AM on the 14th of Nisan, the day of Passover (Numbers 28:16), in the temple, a lamb was led up the steps to the altar and bound there, killed, and offered as a burnt offering to the Lord (Numbers 28:3,4).

 The King – Jesus – whose body was pierced by nails, nails which held him to a wooden cross looked down upon those that had crucified Him (Psalms 88).